 Best Money Market Accounts

 Note that the average percentage yield (APY) for a money market account fluctuates as banks adjust their rates to the market.
-As you can imagine, rates have been dropping lately because of the worldwide crisis.
-You should look at account features other than APY – like fees – for this very reason.
 If you’re interested in locking in your savings APY, consider a certificate of deposit (commonly referred to as a CD).

-We like the UFB Direct Best Money Market account because it offers one of the strongest APYs available and the option to waive its monthly maintenance fee by maintaining an account balance of $5,000.00 or more.
+We like the UFB Direct Secure Money Market Account because it offers one of the strongest APYs available and the option to waive its monthly maintenance fee by maintaining an account balance of $5,000.00 or more.

 UFB Direct, which is a product from the San Diego-based Axos Bank, offers 24/7 access through its digital banking tools, so you can see what’s in your account whenever you want.
 You must be a U.S. citizen or a resident alien in order to apply and have a Social Security number, a valid state ID and a valid U.S. address that isn’t a P.O.
 Box.